Augment with Care: Contrastive Learning for Combinatorial Problems: Comparison with Other Methods

 \subsection{Fine-tuning}

-We evaluated the fine-tuning accuracy of different SSL models compared to the supervised baselines.
+ƒWe evaluated the fine-tuning accuracy of different SSL models compared to the supervised baselines.
 Specifically, we took the pre-trained SSL models and optimized them end-to-end on labelled data for a few epochs.

 As shown in the second row of Figure \ref{fig: main_result}, the fine-tuning results resemble those of linear evaluation.
 In the low-label regime, our model (SSL + LPA) dominated across all datasets.
 In contrast, SSL with LAAs did not improve much from supervised models that were randomly initialized.
 As with linear evaluation, we observed a reduction in sample complexity of at least $100\times$.